mity/acutest/README.md

 dozens of checking macros and so it may be impractical to add such name to customize every check message in the loop.

-To solve this, Cute provides the macro `TEST_CASE`.
+To solve this, Cute provides the macro `CUTE_CASE`.
 The macro specifies a string serving as the test vector name.
 When used, Cute makes sure that in the output log the provided name precedes any message from subsequent condition checks.